BlueCompare for Hospitals Frequently Asked Questions

 Hospitals or facilities that are not classified as a medical/surgical general acute care hospital on BCBSTX Provider Finder did not receive a report.
 Examples include pediatric hospitals, rehabilitation facilities, and psychiatric hospitals.

-According to the Leapfrog Web site, hospitals should have submitted a 2012 survey by June 30, 2012 to be included in Leapfrog's first release of 2012 survey results.
-Those results were released in late July and fully replaced all 2012 survey results.
+According to the Leapfrog website, hospitals should have submitted a 2013 survey by June 30, 2013 to be included in Leapfrog's first release of 2013 survey results.
+Those results were released in late July and fully replaced all 2013 survey results.
 If a facility failed to complete and submit a survey, a survey may still be submitted.
-At the end of August and monthly thereafter, Leapfrog will update and release results on the second business day of the following month based on 2012 surveys (re)submitted by the end of the month.
+At the end of August and monthly thereafter, Leapfrog will update and release results on the second business day of the following month based on 2013 surveys (re)submitted by the end of the month.

 Possible points and points earned were summed for the category and are a part of the overall hospital score.

-Results were sourced from The Joint Commission website and the following values were assigned by BCBSTX:
+Results were sourced from The Joint Commission.
+DNV Healthcare Inc. or the American Osteopathic Association's website and the following values were assigned by BCBSTX:

 - Magnet Recognition Program, 3 points